Skparab1/skparab1.github.io/README.md

   - put third parameter as a coefficient, default is 1
 - is movable
   - put x and y coordinates as first and second parameters to function
+- i'll probably make a repo for this later